jnunemaker/brow/README.md

 # Brow

 A generic background thread worker for shipping events via https to some API backend.
+It'll get events to your API by the sweat of its brow.

 I've been wanting to build something like this for a while.
 This might be a terrible start.
 But its a start.